nevinpuri/erlog/README.md

 ## Erlog

 ErLog is a minimalist log collection service.
-You can either forward structured logs from existing log libraries (eg: zerolog or winston), or use the collector to forward structured logs from stdout or stderr (coming soon).
+You can either forward structured logs from existing log libraries (eg: zerolog or winston), or use any log collector to forward logs to erlog.

 ## Features